anitarau/SurgBenchKit/README.md

 - CLIP
 - OpenCLIP
 - SurgVLP
+- InternVL 2.0

-Coming soon: InternVL 2.0, Phi-3.5 Vision
+- Phi-3.5 Vision
+- LLaVA-NeXT

-# Sweep results
+# Experiment Sweep
-If you want to run several tasks or several models, we prepared an sbatch script you can use to submit one job per task-instance:
+If you want to run several tasks or several models at once, we prepared a script you can use to submit one sbatch job per task-instance to your local cluster: `run_all_combinations.sh`.
+Make sure you adjust all paths (search for "/path/to") and change the sbatch commands to be compatible with your cluster.

-TBD
 ## Adding models or data
 ### Adding models
 Our repo is built on VLMEvalKit which supports dozens more models.
 Please check the original repo for details.
 You can add models that are supported in VLMEvalKit by creating a model configuration in `config/model/`.
-Make sure to follow the naming and other instructions in the original repo.
+Make sure to follow the naming conventions and other instructions in the original repo.

 ## Adding datasets or tasks